openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

 ## Why is warp synchronization so fast?

 Warp sync extends previous versions of the protocol with full state snapshots.
 These snapshots can be used to quickly get a full copy of the state at a given block.
-Every 30,000 blocks, nodes will take a consensus-critical snapshot of that block's state.
+Every 5,000 blocks, nodes will take a consensus-critical snapshot of that block's state.
 Any node can fetch these snapshots over the network, enabling a fast sync.
 These snapshots have been designed with out-of-order restoration in mind -- it isn't required to get any given chunk before another.

+To make sure you get the most recent snapshot available and warp sync very close to the top of the chain, Parity >=v1.10.1 supports the flag `--warp-barrier [NUM]`.
+Replace [NUM] with [the chain's latest block number](https://stats.parity.io/) **minus at least 10,000 blocks**.
+Example: if latest block number is 5,432,123 you should launch `parity --warp-barrier 5420000`.

 See also [what is Parity's “warp” sync](http://ethereum.stackexchange.com/q/9991) at Ethereum Stack Exchange and read [the full specification at the Wiki here](https://wiki.parity.io/Warp-Sync-Snapshot-Format#manifest).